orcalinux/embedded-linux-diploma/01-linux-administration/README.md

 ## Contact and Support

-For any queries or support related to this module, please reach out to the course instructor.
+For any questions or support related to this module, please feel free to reach out to me.

 ---